by Kara-Leah Grant

 Transpersonal experiences may be defined as experiences in which the sense of identity or self extends beyond (trans) the individual or personal to encompass wider aspects of humankind, life, psyche, and cosmos.
 Paths Beyond Ego: Transpersonal Vision.

 Like many people in their twenties, I had issues with intimacy, I lived in my mind, I was judgmental and analytical, I had a low level of underlying anxiety about success and doing well… and I was mostly totally oblivious that all of these things were going on in my unconsciousness and subconscious.
 This total lack of awareness meant my behaviour was driven by things I didn’t even know about.
 On the surface, I just thought I was having Fun, Fun, Fun.
-Because everything was fun, definitely more fun than the rigid, controlled, limited sense of self I usually occupied from within my mind.
+Because everything was fun, definitely more fun than the rigid, controlled, limited sense of self I usually occupied from within my mind – a self I’d developed to keep myself safe in childhood.

 By the time all this Fun exploded into psychosis, I’d already started to wean myself off drugs.
 My growing levels of awareness due to a slowly increasing yoga and meditation practice meant that all those buried sub and unconscious factors were starting to push their way to the surface and I wasn’t able to surrender unknowingly into the drug experience anymore.
 I was increasingly aware that my use masked issues and I needed to sort myself out.